-ADA – Hemianthus callitrichoides ‘Cuba’
+ADA – Hemianthus callitrichoides ‘Cuba’ (High Tech)

 Hemianthus callitrichoides is one of the world’s smallest aquarium plants.
 It was originally imported by Holger Windelov, who found it in a riverbed on Cuba, to the west of Havana.
 Its delicate stems with the tiny roundish to ovoid leaves have a creeping growth habit.
 When planted in small tufts at a distance of a few centimetres, the plant will soon spread and form an uninterrupted carpet.
 Hemianthus callitrichoides is an attractive foreground plant for small as well as large tanks